s3alfisc/s3alfisc/README.md

 In my free time, I develop R packages that implement various inference procedures for clustered errors:

-+ `fwildclusterboot` implements the fast wild cluster bootstrap algorithm as suggested in [Roodman, MacKinnon, Nielsen & Webb](https://journals.sagepub.com/doi/abs/10.1177/1536867X19830877) for a range of regression packages in R. It also ports functionality from WildBootTests.jl to R, e.g. the WRE bootstrap for instrumental variables.
++ `fwildclusterboot` implements the fast **wild cluster bootstrap** algorithm as suggested in [Roodman, MacKinnon, Nielsen & Webb](https://journals.sagepub.com/doi/abs/10.1177/1536867X19830877) for a range of regression packages in R. It also ports functionality from WildBootTests.jl to R, e.g. the WRE bootstrap for instrumental variables.

-+ `wildrwolf` utilizes `fwildclusterboot's` speed and implements the multiple-hypothesis correction by Romano & Wolf (2005) - as implemented in the [rwolf](https://docs.iza.org/dp12845.pdf) Stata package - for regression objects from the `fixest` package.
++ `wildrwolf`implements the multiple-hypothesis correction by Romano & Wolf (2005) - as implemented in the [rwolf](https://docs.iza.org/dp12845.pdf) Stata package - for regression objects from the `fixest` package.
+Because it is build around `fwildclusterboot` and the wild (cluster) bootstrap, it is usually **very** fast.

-+ `CRV3J` implements the Jackknive CRV3 estimator as suggested by [MacKinnon, Nielsen & Webb (2022)](https://arxiv.org/abs/2205.03288).
++ `CRV3J` implements the **Jackknive CRV3 estimator** for clustered covariances as suggested by [MacKinnon, Nielsen & Webb (2022)](https://arxiv.org/abs/2205.03288).

 I hope to bring to bring the last packages two to CRAN by the end of the summer - if you'd like to help me get there, please don't hesitate to send me an email to alexander-fischer1801[at]t-online.de 😄